816.718.2260

 Introduction

 On May 18, 2025, Head Start will celebrate its 60th anniversary.
-Sixty years ago from this date President Lyndon Johnson signed the law that created Head Start.
+[See Head Start timeline].
+Sixty years ago from this date President Lyndon Johnson signed the law creating Head Start.
 The 60th anniversary is considered the Diamond Jubilee.
 Diamonds are the hardest substance known to science.
-If anything can survive 60 years, it has proven that it is durable and sustainable.
+If anything can survive 60 years, it has proven it is durable and sustainable.
 When we celebrate the Head Start Diamond Jubilee, we use this milestone to acknowledge that Head Start is durable and will last into the future.
-This document will outline the steps you can take to plan and implement an effective celebration of the Head Start Diamond Jubilee Head Starts celebration avid 60th birthday.
+This document will outline the steps you can take to plan and implement an effective celebration of the Head Start Diamond Jubilee.

-The seven steps below are suggestions for a process you and your Head Start program can engage in to leverage this once-in-every-60-years opportunity to communicate to your community, your stakeholders, important and influential leaders, why you matter and why your services matter.
-Think of how this event can help you accomplish your goals.
-For example, we often say that Head Start is the best-kept secret.
+The seven steps below are suggestions for a process you and your Head Start program can engage in to leverage this once-every-60-years opportunity to communicate to your community, your stakeholders, important and influential leaders, why you matter and why your services matter.
+Think about how this event can help you accomplish your goals.
+For example, we often say Head Start is the best-kept secret.
 Let’s use this event to bring Head Start greater visibility.
 Many of our programs are struggling with recruitment and being fully staff.
-Let’s use this event to make Head Start better known and appreciated, creating positive associations that attract parents and future employees as a place they want to send their children or they want to work.
-We all want to be better appreciated, and knowing the history of our contributions to the communities we serve.
+Let’s use this event to make Head Start better known and appreciated, creating positive associations that attract parents and future employees to Head Start as a place they want to send their children or want to work.
 Remind community leaders and other stakeholders why Head Start matters.
 Let’s tell them what we have been doing for the past 60 years.
 Those first graduates are now in their sixties.
 Many are grandparents.
 The success of Head Start becomes the success of our neighborhoods, communities, counties and states.

 The steps to success